The History of St John’s, Soldiers Hill

 Moments of Joy and Moments of Challenge

-This continuity is one of St John’s greatest strengths.
+This steadfast continuity is one of our greatest strengths.

 Looking to the Future

-As St John’s enters its next 150 years, we continue to cherish our heritage while embracing new opportunities for mission and ministry.
+As St John’s enters its next chapter, we continue to honour the past while embracing new opportunities for mission and ministry.

 We look ahead with:

-• hope for what God is doing in the future of Soldiers Hill
+• hope for what God is doing in Soldiers Hill and Ballarat

-St John’s remains what it has always been — a humble, faithful community seeking to follow Christ in worship and service.
+St John’s remains what it has always been — a humble, faithful community seeking to follow Christ in worship and service.e.

 Anglican Men’s Society (AMS)